-7.6.
-Final Decisions
+6. Final Decisions

-Except in those cases where the finding of unprofessional conduct and/or the sanction imposed meets the criteria for filing a grievance with the Faculty Senate Grievance Committee under the Laws of the Regents, Article 5.D.1, the decision of the Reviewing Administrator shall be final.89
+Except in those cases where the finding of unprofessional conduct and/or the sanction imposed meets the criteria for filing a grievance with the Provost's Advisory Committee under the CU Boulder Provost's Advisory Committee for Faculty Grievance policy89 or with the Faculty Senate Grievance Committee under the Laws of the Regents, Article 5.D.1, the decision of the Reviewing Administrator shall be final.90

-8.7.
-Record of the Outcome of the Appeal
+7. Record of the Outcome of the Appeal

-The outcome of an appeal shall become part of the Responding Faculty Member's personnel file.
+The outcome of an appeal shall become part of the Responding Faculty Member's personnel file.-